-We obtained management's cash flow forecasts for Affinity Water Limited and agreed the key inputs back to Board approved budgets, also giving consideration to the historical accuracy of the budgeting process to assess the reliability of the data.
-Specifically, in relation to the potential future impact of COVID-19 and the severe but plausible downside modelling conducted by management, we assessed the underlying assumptions within management's forecasts.
-We challenged these assumptions based on our understanding of the business and our knowledge of the industry and used sensitivity analysis to consider the impact of changes in these assumptions on the forecasts.
+We obtained management's cash flow forecasts and agreed the key inputs back to Board approved budgets for Affinity Water Limited, also giving consideration to the historical accuracy of the budgeting process to assess the reliability of the data.
+We challenged the assumptions made by management, both within the base case and severe but plausible downside scenarios prepared, based on our understanding of the business and our knowledge of the industry and used sensitivity analysis to consider the impact of changes in these assumptions on the forecasts for the going concern assessment period.

-We also reviewed management's analysis of both liquidity and covenant compliance to obtain sufficient comfort that the company has sufficient liquidity and that there are no covenant breaches anticipated over the period of the assessment in either the base case or the downside scenarios prepared.
+We also reviewed management's analysis of both liquidity and covenant compliance to obtain sufficient comfort that the company has sufficient liquidity and that there are no covenant breaches anticipated over the period of the going concern assessment.